PhantomCybernetics/phntm_bridge_docs/video-and-image-topics.rst

 and sends them via the media stream.

 For instance, Raspberry Pi 4, Compute Module 4, or Raspberry Pi Zero 2 W all come with a H.264 hardware encoder that can be used with all compatible Pi Camera modules.
-**Raspberry PI 5 does not have a hardware video encoder**, video streams needs to be encoded on the CPU.
+Raspberry Pi 5 does not have a hardware video encoder, video streams needs to be encoded on the CPU.
 In both cases, you may want to use our `picam_ros2 package <https://github.com/PhantomCybernetics/picam_ros2>`_ to ROSify your Pi Cameras.

 Similarly, `OAK cameras <https://shop.luxonis.com/collections/oak-cameras-1>`_ by Luxonis offer hardware encoded H.264 video and their `ROS package <https://docs.luxonis.com/software/ros/depthai-ros/>`_ supports FFMPEGPacket output of the box.